We have had such a good summer that it is a bit of a shock that Autumn is here.

 Autumn is one of the most beautiful seasons for me, dew glistens on spider webs, the leaves turn all sorts of wonderful shades of red, orange and amber and sun rises / sun sets seem even more glorious.

-However, a drop in temperature, changing road conditions and leaf-covered lanes can mean that autumn throws up many different issues for motorists.
+However, it is worth making sure that all the car maintenance is up to date as a drop in temperature, changing road conditions and leaf-covered lanes can mean that autumn throws up many different issues for motorists.

 We have just put both our cars through a service and Autumn health-check to ensure they are roadworthy for the approaching colder weather, but if they are not due a service, there are things you can do at home to check your car is ready.